jenkinsci/winstone/README.md

 The jar must be included using the option: ``` --extraLibFolder=extra ``` (path to a directory containing the jars)

-With Java9+ you do not need anymore to include the ALPN jar in the bootclasspath but only the jar jetty-alpn-java-server in the ``` extraLibFolder ```
+With JDK 8u252+ or Java 9+ you do not need anymore to include the ALPN jar in the bootclasspath but only the jar jetty-alpn-java-server in the ``` extraLibFolder ```

 ## Development
 If you have some unit test failures you may add an interface/ip alias such